The Benefits of Blogging for older people. How I started blogging after 50.

 So where did I start?

-Well after the girls became more independent, I took an introductory computer class.
+Well after the girls became more independent, left home and I had a nearly empty nest, I took an introductory computer class.
 They were completely foreign to me at that stage.

 Then I progressed from an introductory class to Windows.